Trump Administration Tightens Definitions Relating to Sex and Gender (On Identity)

 Or: they defined ‘sex’ as whatever appears on one’s birth certificate.
 Today, from the New York Times: “‘Transgender’ Could Be Defined Out of Existence Under Trump Administration.”

-For my own safety: any outrage over this situation, or anything having to do with the transgender thing, is justified and legitimate; I am not trying to decry personal experience and emotion as mere ghosts (why do I feel I have to start with this?), nor am I trying to say that anything is as simple as either ‘fact’ or ‘emotion’ (in fact: a misunderstanding of the dichotomy between the two is what I find to be the culprit behind most dissidence).
+For my own safety: any outrage over this situation, or anything having to do with the transgender thing, is justified and legitimate; I am not trying to decry personal experience and emotion as mere ghosts, nor am I trying to say that anything is as simple as either ‘fact’ or ‘emotion’ (in fact: a misunderstanding of the dichotomy between those two concepts is what I find to be the culprit behind most of the current political dissidence).
 All I am trying to get at is how those two things work (fact and emotion, as basic concepts in the mind), how they interact, where they fit into the ‘bigger’ dichotomy between society and individuals, and whether moral outrage is the only thing which may lead to in-action prosperity (in-action: where ‘morals’ is just another part of the pie (a fairly big one, but not overwhelmingly).
 I understand the emotions going on here, and for the most part the facts (I think (for both of those there)), but all I am doing here is talking out of my (educated-ish) ass (primarily Kant in this one, but there’s some Nietzsche, and a bit of my own spin).
 I’m very confused as to why I need to feel so afraid to say anything on this topic, given that the people to whom I can only assume are the only people who need to hear me say this are the ones who claim ‘open-mindedness’ and a general need for ‘introspection’, but nobody’s perfect.

 The answer has to do with personal experience (for more history on the differences and similarities between Nietzsche and Kant, check this out).